 This week's Long Island high school football games to watch and picks

-Two of Long Island’s top quarterbacks, junior Joseph Filardi of Half Hollow Hills West and senior Jake Tripptree of Sayville get it on in a Suffolk Division III showdown at 1 p.m. on Saturday in a football game that could turn into an airshow.
+Two of Long Island’s top quarterbacks, junior Joseph Filardi of Half Hollow Hills West and senior Jake Tripptree of Sayville, face off in a Suffolk Division III showdown at 1 p.m. on Saturday in a football game that could turn into an air show.

-The weather is expected to be wet and windy which could ground the air game and watch the ground game take flight.
-And that could make Sayville’s Hansen Award candidate Kyle Messina, a junior halfback, the difference in this one.
+The weather is expected to be wet and windy, which could ground the air game and watch the ground game take flight.
+And that could make Sayville’s Hansen Award candidate Kyle Messina, a junior halfback, the difference in this game.

 “When we play Sayville, we’re going to find out how good we really are,” said Hills West coach Gerald Filardi, who has the Colts off to a 3-0 start.
 “We’re supposed to get quite a bit of rain, but we’ll only cancel if we have lightning.”